 The location analysis is a critical process.
 In this, we analyze and test the capabilities of the alternative sites for selection.

-Depending on the requirements, the businesses can use:
+Depending on the requirements, the businesses can use the following:

 - Quantitative Methods